ryedin/site/_deployment/ssl.md

 You can easily secure traffic to your application using TLS (SSL).

+## Add a Secure Port to Your Manifest

+Edit your app's `docker-compose.yml` file to create a port mapping for your secure traffic.
+For most web applications this will be port 443, the standard for HTTPS.

+You'll also need to set the protocol for the port using the `convox.port.<port>.protocol` label.
+Use `https` as the value if you want to get HTTP headers and don't need to support websockets.
+Otherwise use `tls`.
+For example:

+    web:
+      labels:
+        - convox.port.443.protocol=https
+      ports:
+        - 80:3000
+        - 443:3000

+When you're done editing, redeploy your application.

+    $ convox deploy

+Your app is now configured to serve encrypted traffic with a self-signed certificate on port 443.
+To use a real certificate, you will need to update the SSL endpoint.

 ## Acquire an SSL Certificate

 ### Generate a Certificate